 Recently, the Center for Internet Security (CIS) released its next revision of the Top 20 Security Controls.

+A study of the previous release found that by adopting just the first five controls, 85 percent of attacks can be prevented.
+Adopting all 20 controls will prevent upwards of 97 percent of attacks.
 With this release, one of the main goals was to be consistent with the workflow of each set of controls.
 Even existing controls that did not change much in terms of content saw a shuffling of the order of requirements.
 For each control, we will now see an abstract version of assess, baseline, remediate, and automate.